ShawnDriscoll/diceroll/docs/source/index.rst

 **diceroll 2.2 Manual**
 =======================

-**A dice rolling module**
+**A Python Dice Rolling Module**

 Requirements
 ------------

 * **Microsoft Windows**
-       This code has been tested on Windows versions: XP, 7, 8, and 10.
+       *diceroll* has been tested on Windows versions: XP, 7, 8, and 10.
        It has not been tested on MacOS or Linux.
 * **Python 2.5**
-       This module was written using the C implementation of Python version 2.5.4.
+       *diceroll* was written using the C implementation of Python version 2.5.4.
 Also known as CPython.
 With some doing, this module could of course be re-written for Jython, PyPy, or IronPython.

-       Eclypse/PyDev, PyCharm, NetBeans, and IDLE all work fine for running this module in.
+       Eclipse/PyDev, PyCharm, NetBeans, and IDLE all work fine for running this module.

 ..
 Warning::
    *diceroll* will not work with **Python 2.6+**.